schultzcole/FVTT-Skill-Customization-5e/README.md

 Confirmed compatibility with Tidy5e Sheet, Alt5e Sheet, and Better Rolls for 5e.

+Makes use of libWrapper to reduce likelihood of conflicts.
+Installing libWrapper is not required to make use of this module.

 ## License

 Licensed under the GPLv3 License (see [LICENSE](LICENSE)).